klory/klory.github.io/_pages/about.md

 Hi there,

-This is Fangda Han, I currently work on my PhD in computer science at [SeQaM Lab](http://seqamlab.com/), Rutgers University with [Vladimir Pavlovic](http://seqamlab.com/profile/?smid=218).
+This is Fangda Han, I currently work on my PhD in computer science at [SeqAM Lab](http://seqamlab.com/), Rutgers University with [Vladimir Pavlovic](http://seqamlab.com/profile/?smid=218).

 Before joining Rutgers, I finished my master in Engineering Physics at Tsinghua University under [Yongshun Xiao](https://www.researchgate.net/profile/Yongshun_Xiao2), as well as my bachelor in Engineering Physics at Tsinghua Univerisity.